 The Corsair M55 RGB Pro is good for MMO games.
 The two sets of side buttons on each side offer extra inputs, but it won't be as great as a dedicated side MMO panel with multiple buttons.
 On the upside, the mouse feels responsive and well-built, but there are way better MMO options available.

-The Corsair M55 RGB Pro is a good mouse for ultra-light gaming, although it's not necessarily designed for that purpose.
+The Corsair M55 RGB Pro is a very good mouse for ultra-light gaming, although it's not designed for that purpose.
 The mouse is surprisingly light when you eliminate the weight of the cable, but it won't be as light as other mice specifically designed to be the lightest possible.
 It's a good alternative for people looking for a lightweight standard mouse that doesn't have a honeycomb pattern.

 The Corsair M55 RGB Pro isn't designed as a travel mouse.
 This gaming mouse is rather bulky and always-wired.
 It will be hard to fit it in a laptop bag.